donders-research-data-management/rdm-ontology/doc/help/user-manual/get-started.rst

 Setting up
 ===========

-For a quick step-by-step guide for Radboud University researchers using the RDR for the first time, see our :ref:`Quick Start Guide<quickstart>`.
+For a quick step-by-step guide of using the Donders Repository, see our :ref:`Quick Start Guide<quickstart>`.

 For more details on how to log in or how to set up specific details of your collection see:

 .. toctree::